-The Tokyo Treasure Island Meetings are opportunities for members involved in the island meetings in 11 islands to gather, socialize, and exchange ideas to look at the treasures their islands offer.
-3rd Tokyo Treasure Island Meeting was held on July 8, 2019 at Akasaka in Tokyo.
+The Tokyo Treasure Islands Meetings are opportunities for members involved in the island meetings in 11 islands to gather, socialize, and exchange ideas to look at the treasures their islands offer.
+3rd Tokyo Treasure Islands Meeting was held on July 8, 2019 at Akasaka in Tokyo.
 Over 40 individuals who participated in the island meetings gathered at the talk session that involved a study tour and led by a moderator.
-This report covers the Tokyo Treasure Island Meeting.
+This report covers the Tokyo Treasure Islands Meeting.

 A Study Tour to Find Hints on Branding

 A study tour was conducted on the first day of 3rd island meeting.
 Participants from 9 islands - Oshima, Toshima, Niijima, Shikinejima, Miyakejima, Mikurashima, Hachijojima, Aogashima, and Chichijima - split into their respective courses and visited facilities and companies that are successful in their branding.
 The purpose is to connect the visit to future actions, such as inputting information to use later when debating on an action plan, as well as searching for opportunities to partner with the respective facilities and companies.